Joshua S. Goldstein

 Joshua S. Goldstein (born December 27, 1952) is professor emeritus of international relations at American University.
 He graduated with a BA from Stanford University in 1981 and earned his doctorate at MIT 1986.
 He was appointed professor in 1993.
 He was on the faculty at the University of Southern California and American University and was a research scholar in political science at University of Massachusetts, Amherst.

 In 1993, he founded the Bosnia Support Committee, which he chaired for two years.

+Long cycles theory

+Goldstein in 1988 posited a 'hegemony cycle' of 150 years' duration, the four hegemonic powers since 1494 being;

+1, Hapsburg Spain, 1494–1648; ended by the Thirty Years War, in which Spain itself was the 'challenger'; the Treaty of Westphalia and the beginnings of the nation-state.